Learn more about the Berkeley Pre-College Scholars Program

 All Pre-College Scholars Program students are required to get the Measles (MMR) and Varicella (chickenpox) vaccines before their arrival.
 The Varicella vaccine is only recommended if you have never had the chickenpox virus.

 If you are unable to obtain the MMR and/or the Varicella vaccines prior to your arrival to Berkley, you can visit UC Berkeley’s University Health Center once you arrive and receive the needed vaccine(s).
 The fee for the MMR vaccine is $95, and the fee for the Varicella vaccine is $153.
 For more information, please visit the immunizations page on the University Health Services website.
-For a complete list of services provided at the University Health Center (Tang Center), and associated costs, click here.
+View the UHS Fees document for a complete list of services provided at the University Health Center (Tang Center), and associated costs.

 Vaccination and Booster Requirement